cgiacomini/blackadder-operator/doc/README.md

     - name: Tolerance
       type: integer
       description: Total number of Pod to tolerate before randomly killing Pods
-      jsonPath: .spec.podTolerance
+      jsonPath: .spec.tolerance
 ```

 This will create a new Custom Resource of kind *ChaosAgent**.
 This new resouce has attibutes
 * ***tantrumMode***: a Boolean that is used to acivate the random kill_pod functionality.
-* ***podTolerance*** : an Intege that define the total number of Pod to tolerate before randomly killing Pods
+* ***tolerance*** : an Intege that define the total number of Pod to tolerate before randomly killing Pods
 We can now create the new Custom Resource Definition in our kubernetes cluster
 ```
 $ kubectl apply -f k8s/blackadder-v1alpha1.yml